Robotics-Club-IIT-BHU/ROS-Specialization-22/week2/Learning from ros wiki.md

 Don't Worry if you don't understand few terms, you will learn about most of them as the camp progress.
-If you are unable to understand how we represent two frames and how we translate between them see [Simple Example](#simple_example) section first
+If you are unable to understand how we represent two frames and how we translate between them see [Simple Example](#simple_examples) section first
 <br>

 Before moving further with RViz, let's first learn about **tf or transforms(transformations)**.

-<h2 align="center">tf</h2>
+<h2 align="center">Tf</h2>

 In Pybullet camp, you found an example of transformation i.e., **euler2quaternion** or **quaternion2euler**, but robotics is not just limited to it.
-To learn more about transformations in real world with robotics see [This video from Maryland University](https://www.youtube.com/watch?v=olmAyg_mrdI&list=PLZgpos4wVnCYhf5jsl2HcsCl_Pql6Kigk&index=2&t=837s)

-In ROS, there is a seprate package which handles transformations, but one might be thinking...
+In ROS, there is a separate package which handles transformations, but one might be thinking...

 <p align="center">
 <img width = 500 height=300 src = "../../assests/ask.jpeg">